ansin218/hugo-blog/content/today-i-learned.md

 ## April 2021

+29.04.2021: <a href = "https://finshots.in/infographic/breaking-down-the-cost-of-a-litre-of-petrol/" target = "_blank">The cost of a litre of petrol in India</a><br>
 28.04.2021: <a href = "https://interestingengineering.com/meet-the-boeing-747-aac-a-1970s-concept-for-flying-aircraft-carrier" target = "_blank">Boeing 747 AAC</a><br>
 27.04.2021: <a href = "https://qr.ae/pGvZpn" target = "_blank">The head of Diogo Alves</a><br>
 26.04.2021: <a href = "https://en.wikipedia.org/wiki/United_Express_Flight_3411_incident" target = "_blank">United Express Flight 3411 incident</a><br>